ARTICLE ONE: NAME

 Section 6.
 Classification of Members.
 The Executive Board shall have the power to determine the classification of any member and reject any application for membership for any member who is not a town or city clerk.

 Except as otherwise provided, the right to vote is reserved and restricted to active members or their written designees; however, each member jurisdiction is limited to one (1) vote.

 ARTICLE FIVE: OFFICERS AND EXECUTIVE BOARD MEMBERS

 Section 1.
-The officers of the Executive Board shall consist of a President, a First Vice President, a Second Vice President, a Secretary, a Treasurer, a Webmaster, and the immediate Past President.
-These officers along with twelve (12) Regional Co-Chairpersons shall constitute the Executive Board.
+The officers of the Executive Board shall consist of a President, a First Vice President, a Second Vice President, a Secretary, a Treasurer, and the immediate Past President.
+These officers along with twelve (12) Regional Co-Chairpersons and one city Clerk shall constitute the Executive Board.